esanmiguelc/Mastermind/README.md

 **How to play**

-Download the repo, in a ruby shell load 'board.rb'
+Download the repo on the command line type: ruby board.rb

 type "s" when ready to begin the game